Safecast/GeoSense/README.md

 ## Running the development server

-Before you run the development server, make sure to start mongoDB, either in its own terminal window:
+Before you run the development server, make sure to start MongoDB, either in its own terminal window:

 	$ mongod

 or as a background service:

-	$ mongod --fork --logpath /var/log/mongodb.log
+	$ mongod --fork --logpath /var/log/MongoDB.log

 You can then run the development server using the following command from the GeoSense folder: